 In addition to these instructions, sponsors often have general policies and guidelines that must be followed.
 Federal sponsors also adopt Uniform Guidance and agency-specific regulations that may impact proposal preparation.
 Review select sponsor requirements as well as the hierarchy of federal regulation to understand what these requirements are and where they come from.

 Make sure to use current sponsor-provided templates and pay attention to sponsor notifications on updated application requirements.

-Identify and plan for internal deadlines related to technical and business components of your proposals.
+Identify and plan for internal deadlines related to the technical and business components of your proposals.
 Business components often must be finalized ahead of associated technical components.
-Consider using project management tools, such as those available on the Collaborative Proposal Resources page.
+Consider using project management tools, such as the Collaborative Proposal Resources.
 Adapt the Annotated Workplan to help keep team members accountable for completing required sections by deadlines; use the checklist to ensure you have all your bases covered.

 Prepare all UW and sponsor required forms including UW institutional information.

 At a minimum, proposals must contain a scope of work, budget, budget justification, collaborator letters of intent, biosketch, and other sponsor-required documentation, as applicable.

 If you have not already done so, verify:

 - PIs/Senior Key Personnel committed to or identified for the project have not been debarred or suspended.